 - family history websites

 Paper – simple and cheap.
 The simplest and cheapest option is a paper-based filing system.
 All you need is printouts of your worksheets, a notebook and some document wallets or ring binders and plastic pockets.
 This is a good way to start, even if you later decide to use genealogy software or electronic files on your computer.

 Paper and computers.
 Many family historians use a combination of paper-based and computer systems.
 Genealogy software has the advantage of being easily updated and printed out, but you will probably still need some sort of system for organising your paper documents, printouts, handwritten notes, letters, emails and texts.

 Taking care of original documents.
 Keep the originals of any old family documents and photographs separately from your research notes.
 These include things like birth, marriage and death certificates, family letters, diaries and old newspaper cuttings.
 You should make a copy of these to keep with your research notes.
 If possible store the precious originals in acid-free storage files or archive boxes.
-Read more about preserving your family collections in the “How to” guides on the State Library of Queensland’s website.
-You can also find this kind of information on other Library and/or historical society websites.
+You can read more about preserving your family collections in the ‘How to’ guides from the State Library of Queensland.
+You can also find this kind of information on other library and/or historical society websites.